ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We did not manage to implement unit testing or load testing of our API.
-However, we did make some api tests in tests/test_api.py which tested if our API behaved as expected for different paths, e.g when invalid company initials are provided do we get the correct error code?
+However, we did make some api tests in tests/test_api.py which tested if our API behaved as expected for different paths, e.g when an invalid company ticker code is provided do we get the correct error code?
 Load testing could have been implemented by using the locust package.
 Then we would have defined a user class in the file tests/perfomancetests/locustfile.py where we defined how this user would interact with our api and what pages it would visit.
 Then in the terminal we could run the command locust -f tests/performancetests/locustfile.py ---

 ### Question 26